Customer loyalty is a potent weapon in the modern marketplace — and it’s something that every company wants to cultivate.

 Use an Omnichannel Approach

 An omnichannel strategy is key to reaching your target market wherever they are.
-By using multiple channels to engage with customers, you can stay top-of-mind, monitor feedback and communicate with customers.
+By using multiple channels to engage with customers, you can stay top-of-mind, monitor customer feedback and communicate with customers and improve customer interactions.

 For a truly omnichannel experience, you should make sure your brand is active on social media.
-From Twitter to Facebook and more, social platforms are a great place to engage with customers.
-Make your brand communications even more engaging by adding visual content to your posts — just as Nike has here.
+From X to Facebook and beyond, social platforms are a great place for genuine customer engagement.
+Make your brand communications even more engaging by adding visual content to your posts — just as Nike did here (with a celeb mention to boot!).

-Another channel to pay attention to?
+Another customer touchpoint to pay attention to?
 Your in-app communications.
 Streamline customer support by letting customers contact live agents and access chatbots straight from their mobile app.
 Apple is a great example — the brand offers customer support across all channels, including in-app and even via iMessage.

 And don’t forget to use email in your marketing efforts.
 This continues to be a fan favorite among consumers — our market study shows that 52% of consumers prefer email above all other channels.